Consumer Credit Act 2006: Ombudsman scheme

-The 2006 Act gives consumers the option of using the Financial Ombudsman Service if they are unhappy with their lender's dispute resolution service, whether the lender consents or not.
+The 2006 act gives consumers the option of using the Financial Ombudsman Service if they are unhappy with their lender's dispute resolution service, whether the lender consents or not.
 Complaints may also be raised against other types of credit related companies, such as debt-collection agencies.

 Office of Fair Trading

-The 2006 Act empowers the Office of Fair Trading (OFT) to investigate applicants for consumer credit licences, to impose conditions on licences, and to impose civil penalties of up to £50,000 on companies, or £5,000 on individuals, failing to comply with its conditions.
+The 2006 act empowers the Office of Fair Trading (OFT) to investigate applicants for consumer credit licences, to impose conditions on licences.
+The act also imposes civil penalties of up to £50,000 on companies, or £5,000 on individuals, failing to comply with its conditions.
 Appeal is to the First-tier Tribunal (formerly the Consumer Credit Appeals Tribunal) and thence, with leave, to the Upper Tribunal.

 Section 71 - Short title, commencement and extent

 The following orders have been made under section 71(2):